briandenicola/xlr8-e2eaisolutions/docs/rag-challenge.md

 ---
 layout: default
-title: RAG Challenge
+title: Agentic AI challenge
 nav_order: 4
 has_children: true
 permalink: /rag-challenge/
 ---

-# RAG Challenge
+# Agentic AI challenge

-The RAG Challenge guides you through designing a secure internal Retrieval-Augmented Generation (RAG) chatbot application for IFS employees.
+The Agentic AI challenge guides you through designing a secure internal Retrieval-Augmented Generation (RAG) chatbot application for IFS employees.

 This section focuses on creating a chatbot architecture that integrates with the existing Azure Landing Zones while meeting specific security and performance requirements.